JohannesGro/PyPerf/doc/howtoBenchmark.rst

 How to create a benchmark
 *************************
-Each benchmark class has to derive from :doc:`bench`. :doc:`bench` provides several methods and a interface for the :doc:`benchrunner`.
+Each benchmark class has to derive from :doc:`bench`. :doc:`bench` provides several methods and an interface for the :doc:`benchrunner`.

 .. code-block:: py

-  from pyperf.bench import Bench class SqliteBenchmark(Bench):
+  from pyperf.bench import Bench class OperationCreate(Bench):

 logging
 =======